-Your traps stretch from the base of your neck to just above your tailbone, being divided into three main section: upper, middle, and lower.
-They assist in shrugging your shoulders, pulling your shoulders backwards away from your chest and pushing your shoulders downward toward your knees.
+Your traps stretch from the base of your neck to just above your tailbone is divided into three main sections: upper, middle, and lower.
+They assist in shrugging your shoulders, pulling your shoulders backward away from your chest and pushing your shoulders down toward your knees.

 There are 3 main actions you are able to perform using your back muscles:

 Lifting actions are those actions where you pick something up usually from the ground.
-For instance, deadlifts and power cleans.
+For instance, deadlifts and power clean.